s3cur3/quokka/docs/module_directives.md

 ## Directive Organization

+This addresses:
+- [`Credo.Check.Readability.AliasOrder`](https://hexdocs.pm/credo/Credo.Check.Readability.AliasOrder.html).
+While it is not possible to disable this rewrite, Quokka will respect the `:sort_method` Credo config.
+- [`Credo.Check.Readability.StrictModuleLayout`](https://hexdocs.pm/credo/Credo.Check.Readability.StrictModuleLayout.html).
+While it is not possible to disable this rewrite, Quokka will respect the `:order` Credo config.

-Modules directives are sorted into the following order:
+Modules directives are sorted into the following order by default:

 * `@shortdoc`
 * `@moduledoc`